torokernel/torokernel/README.md

 Execute the commands in `ci/Dockerfile` to install the required components locally.
 Then, Go to `torokernel/examples` and edit `CloudIt.py` to set the correct paths to Qemu and fpc.
 Optionally, you can install vsock-socat from [here](https://github.com/stefano-garzarella/socat-vsock) and virtio-fs from [here](https://gitlab.com/virtio-fs/virtiofsd.git).
 You need to set the correct path to virtiofsd and socat.

 ## Run the HelloWorld Example
-You have to go to `examples/HelloWorld/` and execute:
+Go to `examples/HelloWorld/` and execute:
 ```bash
 python3 ../CloudIt.py -a HelloWorld
 ```